lpacher/lae/fpga/practicum/14_vio/README.md

 ## Introduction
 [**[Contents]**](#contents)

-The goal of this practicum is to to introduce and demonstrate the usage of the **Virtual Input/Output (VIO)** debug feature available in Vivado.
+The goal of this practicum is to introduce and demonstrate the usage of the **Virtual Input/Output (VIO)** debug feature available in Vivado.
 This IP core will allow you to **force/release selected internal FPGA signals remotely** from a Vivado _Hadware Manager_ session in order to "emulate"